-My work involves photography, film and installation, and is driven by research processes informed by social sciences, including cultural geography, urban studies, sociology and media.
-In particular, it engages with critiques of representation via post-human materialist performativity and more-than-representational approaches to forms of knowing.
-I explore the affective and performative potential of visual practices for enacting new concepts, subjects, relationships and social realities.
-This often involves processes of collaboration with individuals and communities, through which the subjectivities of the participants and the artist are co-constituted.
+I’m a cultural geographer and visual artist interested in migration, urban communities and food cultures.
+My work involves photography, film and installation and contributes to urban studies, sociocultural research and media studies.
+It engages critiques of representation via posthuman materialist performativity and more-than-representational approaches to knowledge practices.
+I explore the affective and performative potential of visual and participatory methods for enacting new concepts, subjects, relationships and social realities.
+This often involves processes of collaboration with individuals and communities, through which the subjectivities of participants and the artist coemerge.
 This is key for how I approach phenomena that are fairly universal and highly personal at the same time.
-Structured around this tension, my work explores shared experiences by contrasting a plurality of specific cases, as well as through the interplay of image-making and biographical narratives at different creative stages.
+Structured around this tension, my work explores shared experiences by contrasting a plurality of specific cases, as well as through the interplay of image-making and biographical narratives.

 Teaching and Supervision

-I’m interested in supervising both thesis and practice-based PhDs with a focus on communities, food cultures, the relationship between photography, health, the body and processes of subjectivity, new materialisms including material performativity, as well as visual and creative research methods.
+I’m interested in supervising both thesis and practice-based PhDs on: communities, migration and food cultures; the relationship between photography, health, the body and processes of subjectivity; new materialisms, including material performativity, and; visual, creative and participatory research methods.

-I convene the Cross Platform Media Practice (BA Anthropology and Media) and teach in the programmes:
+I convene the Cross-Platform Media Practice in BA Anthropology and Media and teach in:

-I completed an AHRC funded practice-related PhD in Geography (UCL) exploring the relations between food, spirituality and everyday practices of faith communities in West London.
-This involved the participatory arts project, Spiritual Flavours, including a cookbook, a 28’ film, the photographic series Meals, and the Spiritual Flavours Spice Lab.
-The project won an International Visual Sociology Association Rieger Project Award (2020) and received recognition through exhibitions at the Tate Modern (2018), the Festival of Political Photography: Post Food in Helsinki (2017), and a solo show at the Watermans Art Centre, London (2019).
-The Spiritual Flavours book was launched at The Photographers’ Gallery bookshop in London, and the film has been screened in multiple venues after being shortlisted for the 2016 AHRC Research in Film Awards.
+I completed an AHRC funded practice-related PhD in Geography (UCL) exploring the relations between food, spirituality and everyday practices of faith communities in West London, selected to represent different faith and migration traditions.
+This involved the participatory arts project, Spiritual Flavours, including a cookbook, a 28’ film, and the photographic series Meals.
+The project won the International Visual Sociology Association Rieger Project Award (2020) and received recognition through exhibitions at Project8 Gallery in Melbourne (2022), the Tate Modern (2018), the Watermans Art Centre, London (2019), and the Festival of Political Photography in Helsinki (2017).
+The cookbook was launched at The Photographers’ Gallery in London, and the film has been screened in multiple venues after being shortlisted for the 2016 AHRC Research in Film Awards.

-These projects build on my interests in the visualisation of urban geographies, which I developed through commissioned work at the intersection of documentary, participatory arts practice and social research, often engaging diverse urban communities.
+My research builds on my interests in the visualisation of urban geographies, which I developed through commissioned work at the intersection of documentary, participatory arts practice and social research, often engaging diverse migrant communities.
 My work documenting Latin American and Bengali communities in London led to exhibitions at the Rix Mix and City University in London (2007).

 Publications and research outputs